Walter Heitler: Dublin

-In 1941, Heitler became a professor at the Dublin Institute for Advanced Studies (DIAS), which was arranged there by Erwin Schrödinger, Director of the School for Theoretical Physics.
+In 1941, Heitler became a professor at the Dublin Institute for Advanced Studies (DIAS), which was arranged there by Erwin Schrödinger, director of the School for Theoretical Physics.
 He has been described as the "unsung hero of DIAS in the 1940s".

 Heitler's work with Peng Huanwu on radiation damping theory and the meson scattering process resulted in the Heitler–Peng integral equation.

 In 1942, Heitler married Kathleen Winifred Nicholson, a biologist whom he met in Bristol.
 They lived at 21 Seapark Road, Clontarf (down the road from Schrödinger), and had a son, Eric, in 1946.
-Heitler became a naturalized Irish citizen the same year.
+Heitler became a naturalised Irish citizen the same year.

 During the 1942–1943 academic year, Heitler gave a course on elementary wave mechanics, during which W. S. E. Hickson took notes and prepared a finished copy.
 These notes were the basis for Heitler's book Elementary Wave Mechanics: Introductory Course of Lectures, first published in 1943.
 A new edition was published as Elementary Wave Mechanics in 1945.
 This version was revised and republished many times, as well as being translated into French and Italian and published in 1949 and in German in 1961.
 A further revised version appeared as Elementary Wave Mechanics With Applications to Quantum Chemistry in 1956, as well as in German in 1961.

-Schrödinger resigned as Director of the School for Theoretical Physics in 1946, but stayed at DIAS, whereupon Heitler became Director.
+Schrödinger resigned as director of the School for Theoretical Physics in 1946, but stayed at DIAS, whereupon Heitler became director.

 Later career

-In 1949, Heitler accepted a position as Ordinarius Professor for Theoretical Physics and Director of the Institute for Theoretical Physics at the University of Zurich, where he remained until his retirement in 1974.
+In 1949, Heitler accepted a position as Ordinarius Professor for Theoretical Physics and director of the Institute for Theoretical Physics at the University of Zurich, where he remained until his retirement in 1974.

 In 1958, Heitler held the Lorentz Chair for Theoretical Physics at Leiden University.

 While in Zurich, after some years, Heitler began writing on the philosophical relationship between science and religion.
 His books were published in German, English, and French.

 Heitler died on 15 November 1981 in Zurich at the age of 77.